 What is ARFID?

-Avoidant/restrictive food intake disorder (ARFID) is an eating disorder where an individual avoids eating specific foods, restricts the amount of food they eat, or avoids eating altogether.
-Far more than just “picky eating,” this can lead to a persistent failure to meet one’s nutritional needs.
+Avoidant/restrictive food intake disorder (ARFID) is a serious eating disorder where an individual may avoid eating specific foods, restrict the amount of food they eat, or avoid eating altogether.
+The reduced food intake associated with this eating disorder can lead to a persistent failure to meet one’s nutritional needs.
+ARFID affects all genders and people of all ages.

 The causes of ARFID include genetic, psychological and sociocultural factors, as well as biological.
-There is no one single cause of ARFID.
-Understanding the causes of ARFID can guide treatment, based on each individual's symptoms and progress.
+There is no one single cause.
+To better understand the causes of ARFID and other eating disorders, speak to a trained eating disorder professional.
+They can make any treatment recommendations, based on your or your loved one's symptoms.

 Like many mental health conditions, hereditary can be a cause for some eating disorder behaviors.
 Every human is born with a genetic code, which may exhibit patterns in certain health conditions [1], such as ARFID.

-Another genetic factor that might cause an individual to experience symptoms of ARFID is an environmental influence from family members.
+Another genetic factor that might cause an individual to experience symptoms of an eating disorder is an environmental influence from family members.
 This can come from meal preparation, observing family members’ behaviors with food and exposure to diets and/or restrictive eating in the home [2].

-Another cause of ARFID and other eating disorders can be sociocultural factors.
-Cultural pressures to eat clean/pure/healthy as well as increased interests in food processing, sourcing, packing and the environmental impact can influence food beliefs and intake.
+Social and cultural causes of ARFID and other eating disorders also exist.
+Cultural pressures to eat clean, pure or healthy, as well as increased interests in food processing, sourcing, packing and environmental impacts of food can influence food beliefs and intake.

-In many cultures and in society today, there is oftentimes a misconnection that looking thin is the equivalent of being healthy [3].
-This is a common cause of anorexia nervosa, which can co-occur with ARFID.
+In many cultures in society today, there is often a misconnection that looking thin is the equivalent of being healthy [3].
+This is a common cause of eating disorders like anorexia nervosa, which can co-occur with ARFID.

 Another sociocultural factor that can be seen in those struggling with ARFID symptoms is food beliefs.
 This can include moral beliefs about eating meat and dairy, or how these food items are prepared.

 Symptoms of ARFID can co-occur with OCD.
 In some extreme cases, obsessions with food intake or preparation can lead to ritualistic compulsions.
-[4] If you are concerned that you or a loved one may be struggling with ARFID and OCD, we can help.
+[4] If you are concerned that you or a loved one may be struggling with an eating disorder and OCD, know that there are many treatments that can help, including exposure and response prevention therapy.

 Anxiety